Children’s Health Improvement Partnership of Indiana

 Fort Wayne, IN 46845

 4133 Gateway Blvd, Suite 220, Newburgh, IN 47630

 2305 Green Valley Rd., New Albany, IN 471150

 The areas of interest for Nancy Swigonski, MD, MPH, are in primary care, medical home, quality of life, improvement science, quality improvement, improvement partnerships, and children with special health care needs.

 Michelle Curtin, DO, is a developmental-behavioral pediatrician (DBP) as well as an assistant professor of clinical pediatrics at Indiana University School of Medicine.
 She currently serves as liaison for the American Academy of Pediatrics Section on Developmental-Behavioral Pediatrics executive committee.

-Jennifer Stanton Tully has been part of the Children’s Health Services Research section since 2011 as a Clinical Research Assistant and Research Database Specialist for the Pediatric Research Network (PResNet), and currently as Data Manager for Child Health Improvement Partnership Indiana.
+Jennifer Stanton Tully has been part of the Children’s Health Services Research division since 2011 as a Clinical Research Assistant and Research Database Specialist for the Pediatric Research Network (PResNet), and currently as Data Manager for Child Health Improvement Partnership Indiana.
 Her specialty is data sharing among cross-sector collaborations for the purpose of clinical research or quality improvement.

 Pediatric Practice Liaison